johndvorakHR/pullover/README.md

 Pull from `remoteUrl` repository and store in `repoName`.
 Optionally get a callback `cb(err)` to be notified when the repository is done being pulled.
+Pulls from master by default. (perhaps change to a git fetch?)

 Optionally, pass in a
 [github-style "payload" object](https://help.github.com/articles/post-receive-hooks)